oahull0112/ESIFHPC4/README.md

 - Benchmarks are divided into "Class A" and "Class B".
 	- "Class A" - Performance-required benchmarks: set of benchmarks for which specific performance targets must be met or exceeded.
 	- "Class B" - Functionality benchmarks: set of benchmarks intended to demonstrate and baseline the functionality, scalability, and software readiness of specific workloads or system features, but no specific performance level will be required.
-- The official version of the benchmark suite will be provided as a release from this repository.
+- The official version of the benchmark suite will be provided with the RFP.
-- The official version of the suite will not be available until September 2025 at the earliest.
 - Until the official release, we may add or subtract benchmarks, change run requirements, etc.

 **"Class A" Applications:**